Man Arrested For Camping At Abandoned Disney World Island

 Disney World has been closed since the middle of March, but that didn't stop a man from camping on an abandoned island at the park.

-A 42-year-old Alabama man was arrested on Thursday at Disney World's Discovery Island, telling deputies he was unaware he was trespassing and called the island a "tropical paradise," according to the Orange County Sheriff's Office.
+A 42-year-old Alabama man was arrested on Thursday at Disney World's Discovery Island, telling deputies he was unaware he was trespassing.
+He called the island a "tropical paradise," according to the Orange County Sheriff's Office.

 Deputies noted there were numerous "no trespassing" signs posted.